jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

       - _semantic_ byzantine fault tolerance vs protocol byzantine fault tolerance
     - Making distributed systems reliable is inherently impossible; we cling to Byzantine fault tolerance like Charlton Heston clings to his guns, hoping that a series of complex software protocols will somehow protect us from the oncoming storm of furious apes who have somehow learned how to wear pants and maliciously tamper with our network packets. (_[The Saddest Moment](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)_ by James Mickens)
     - "I have never had a real-life experience that resembled a Byzantine fault tolerant protocol."
+  - two axes of collaborative vs local-first software
+	  - ultimately about state reconciliation
+	  - one is temporally (offline-first) the other is spatially (collaboration across multiple computers)
+	  - two axes, not mutually exclusive
+	  - maybe worth plotting where everything sits lol
+	  - data is either
+		  - collaborative: co-editing
+		  - persistent: saved somewhere (as opposed to ephemeral)
+		  - versioned: can time travel
   - against recipes
     - recipes are for reproducibility, determinism → and thus fungibility
     - bad for creatives? or anything that is high flux